Gabriel Oualengbe: Early life

-Having grown up in Gentilly, Val-de-Marne, Gabriel Oualengbe first played for the Paris Université Club, before joining in 2017 the FC Gobelins, an amateur club in the southern 13th arrondissement of Paris.
+Oualengbe grew up in Gentilly, Val-de-Marne.
+Oualengbe first played for the Paris Université Club, before joining in 2017 the FC Gobelins, an amateur club in the southern 13th arrondissement of Paris.
 There he stood out in the youth teams, allowing him to be selected for the Madewis Cup 2019, a youth tournament in Lyon, where he reached the final and was named player of the tournament.

 Club career

 Having become the captain of the under-17 team of FC Gobelins by the 2019–20 season, Oualengbe joined the Paris FC academy in 2021.
 He soon started playing with the reserve Parisian team in National 2, becoming a key player of the team by the beginning of the 2022–23 Season.

 Oualengbe made his professional debut for Paris FC on the 29 October 2022, starting and playing every minute of a 3–1 away Coupe de France win to Les Ulis.

+On 31 January 2024, Oualengbe was loaned by Créteil in the fourth-tier Championnat National 2.
+On 14 January 2025, he joined Toulon on loan in the National 2.

+International career

+Oualengbe made his debut for the Central African Republic national team on 19 March 2025 in a World Cup qualifier against Madagascar.

 Personal life

-Born in France, Oualengbe is of Central African Republic descent.
+Born in France, Oualengbe is of Central African Republic descent and has dual nationality.